jackdesert/jackdesert.github.io/_posts/2014-03-12-pry-on-heroku.md

     > exit

 And it will bring you right back to that first binding.pry that you typed.
-From here you can run the same method again, set a different breakpoint, or exit again to leave the console completely.
+From there you can run the same method again, set a different breakpoint, or type `exit` again to leave the console completely.

 Other Options
 -------------